dunglas/doctrine-json-odm/README.md

 - In case you move or rename your document classes, you can just update your type map without migrating db content
 - For applications that might store millions of records with json documents, this can also save some storage space

+You can introduce type aliases at any point in time.
+Already persisted json documents with class names will still get deserialized correctly.

+#### Using Symfony

 In order to use type aliases, add the bundle configuration, e.g. in `config/packages/doctrine_json_odm.yaml`:
 ```yaml
 dunglas_doctrine_json_odm: